carbonplan/ocr-web/lib/climate-risk-explainer/index.md

   />

   <TableCaption number={3}>
- As in Table 1, comparing our estimates with those from Scott et al. (2024) and Cal Fire’s Fire Hazard Severity Zones.
-Because Cal Fire’s estimates are categorical we use Kendall’s Tau instead of correlation.
-Our estimates are much more similar to Scott et al. (2024) than either estimate is to Cal Fire’s.
+ As in Table 1, comparing our estimates with those from Scott et al. (2024) and CAL FIRE’s Fire Hazard Severity Zones.
+Because CAL FIRE’s estimates are categorical we use Kendall’s Tau instead of correlation.
+Our estimates are much more similar to Scott et al. (2024) than either estimate is to CAL FIRE’s.
   </TableCaption>
 </Figure>

 We address these limitations by calculating the Kendall’s Tau for buildings within every census tract in the state, rather than evaluating the correlation. <Sidenote>We used this same test in our [previous climate risk comparisons](https://carbonplan.org/research/climate-risk-comparison).</Sidenote> Kendall’s Tau tests for concordance of data, asking: how similarly do two datasets rank areas on a scale from low to high?
 In other words, given two locations, do the two datasets agree which is higher or lower on a given scale.
 Kendall’s Tau ranges from -1 to 1, with 1 indicating perfect concordance and -1 indicating -1 total discordance.
-In making this comparison, we assume that the Cal Fire hazard scale and the risk to potential structures scale are comparable, and that each scale would similarly arrange low and high numbers.
+In making this comparison, we assume that the CAL FIRE hazard scale and the risk to potential structures scale are comparable, and that each scale would similarly arrange low and high numbers.
 We think this is a reasonable assumption given the similar attributes that each dataset relies upon (e.g., high-resolution vegetation maps, dynamic fire model) and ignores (e.g., building attributes, landscape management).

-Overall, the average Kendall’s Tau was ~0.1 for Cal Fire’s hazard layer with both Scott et al. (2024) and our dataset.
-In contrast, Scott et al. (2024) and our data had much greater concordance, with a statewide average Kendall’s Tau of 0.26.
-This stronger agreement among datasets can be explained by the similarity in sources and approach between our datasets, while Cal Fire’s estimates come from a wholly different origin.
+Overall, the average Kendall’s Tau was ~0.15 for CAL FIRE’s hazard layer with both Scott et al. (2024) and our dataset.
+In contrast, Scott et al. (2024) and our data had much greater concordance, with a statewide average Kendall’s Tau of 0.30.
+This stronger agreement among datasets can be explained by the similarity in sources and approach between our datasets, while CAL FIRE’s estimates come from a wholly different origin.

 We also compared our BP data to historical fires using the [Interagency Fire Perimeter History dataset](https://data-nifc.opendata.arcgis.com/datasets/nifc::interagencyfireperimeterhistory-all-years-view/about) from the National Interagency Fire Center.
 Following Moran et al. (2025), we compared BP distributions in pixels that were previously burned and unburned.<Cite id='moran.2025' /> Across the entire CONUS domain, burned pixels had a higher mean and median BP than unburned pixels, indicating our burn probabilities are generally consistent with the distribution of historical burns.
 This same finding holds when we repeated the analysis for just the non-wildland pixels where we have altered the original BP values from Riley et al. (2025).
 Additional information about this benchmarking analysis can be found in our technical documentation.